These are the most common questions around boba, bubble tea, and milk tea. You asked, we answered.

 Popping boba is made with science!
 The technique behind making popping boba is called molecular gastronomy.
 Is that too scientific for you already?
 Because it is for us!

-Usually, you simply mix droplets of your flavor mixture into vegetable oil like this and let the reaction take place, where your mixture becomes a gel-like droplet ready to be served as popping boba when rinsed off.
+Usually, you mix droplets of your flavor mixture into vegetable oil and let the reaction take place.
+Your mixture becomes a gel-like droplet ready to be served as popping boba when rinsed off.

 Instead of going through all these steps to make a few popping boba pearls, you can buy large amounts here on Amazon.
 Surprisingly.